Media viewer

 On top of the list of pictures are some filters and a sorting choice.

-When a media is selected, its image appears on the left-hand-side with its characteristics.
+When a media is selected, its image appears on the left-hand-side with its details.

 List